 In November 2018 mid-term election, voters approved Measure S, the Transient Occupancy Tax increase.
-Measure S increases the TOT rate from the existing 10% to 12% effective January 1, 2019 and authorizes the City Council to further increase the rate to 13% within the next five years (by January 1, 2024).
+Measure S increased the TOT rate from the existing 10% to 12% effective January 1, 2019 and authorized the City Council to further increase the rate to 13% by January 1, 2024.

 Transient Occupancy Tax and Tourism Improvement District Assessment

 In addition to TOT, a 2% Tourism Improvement District (TID) assessment is added to all overnight stays in the City limits (hotels, motels, B&Bs, guest houses and vacation rentals).
 The City has grandfathered some current vacation rentals, but other than those previously approved, vacation rentals are not allowed within the city of Sonoma.

 Property managers are responsible for collecting, reporting, and paying TOT and TID each calendar month to the ity of Sonoma.
 Click on the links below to download the appropriate TOT and TID Monthly form.

 FAQ's Regarding the TOT Increase Effective September 1, 2019

 Based on feedback and questions received, the City of Sonoma would like to provide the following clarifications regarding room rentals in September: